nathan-joslin/gitoci/docs/proposal.md

 ##### `export` - Maybe

 Used to push git objects over a fast-import stream to a remote.
 This capability may be useful for receving objects from git quickly to build packfiles to be pushed to OCI.
 More research regarding this capability is needed.
+Git prefers `push` over `export`.

 ##### `no-private-update` - No